RRetelnist

 DISARM Foundation.
 DISARM Red Framework v2.
 Open governance, community-maintained.

-Efron & Tibshirani, An Introduction to the Bootstrap (1993); permutation testing per Good, Permutation, Parametric, and Bootstrap Tests of Hypotheses (2005).
+Efron & Tibshirani, An Introduction to the Bootstrap (1993); Good, Permutation, Parametric, and Bootstrap Tests of Hypotheses (2005).

 Methodology brief, in preparation for peer-reviewed publication.